skiptools/swift-sqlcipher/README.md

 ## License

-MIT license.
+ - This swift-sqlcipher package uses the MIT license.
 See [the LICENSE file](./LICENSE.txt) for more information.
+ - The sqlcipher license is available at [https://github.com/sqlcipher/sqlcipher/blob/master/LICENSE.txt](https://github.com/sqlcipher/sqlcipher/blob/master/LICENSE.txt).
+ - SQLite3 is in the public domain.
+Its license is available at [https://sqlite.org/purchase/license](https://sqlite.org/purchase/license).

 ## Alternatives